nvnx7/cato-blog/README.md

 3.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into site’s directory and start it up using gatsby cli.

     ```shell
     cd cato-blog/